 - Red meat and fried foods: these foods increase your consumption of saturated fat and cholesterol, encouraging inflammation and increasing your chances of getting a flare-up;

 - Sugar and white flour such as sweets, white bread, and cookies.
-These are considered high glycemic carbohydrates, and the higher the GI, the bigger the risk of triggering inflammatory conditions such as psoriasis;
+These are carbohydrates with a high glycemic index, and the higher the GI, the higher the risk of triggering inflammatory conditions such as psoriasis;

 - Processed foods: foods with a lot of additives or processed meats, such as smoked ham, sausages, salami, among others, can cause a build up of toxins inside the body, favoring an inflammatory response in addition to affecting skin health.